bsig1/lyric_lsa/README.md

 - Then begin "lemmatization" the process of taking words and bringing them into a common form.
 - The python package SpaCy does dictionary lookups to merge words like (make making makes made) into a common (make)
 - Use spacy on all lyrics to group together and count common words for each song.
+- The final output is word "tokens" where similar words all become one token.

 ## Step 3:
 Take the lyrics and associate them to artists.